MatthewStefoff/MatthewStefoff.github.io/matthewstefoff.github.io/ASGN1WEBSCRIPT/readme.txt

 “Video Thumbnails: Size &amp; How to Make Them.”
 Biteable, 1 June 2021, biteable.com/blog/video-thumbnails-matter/.
 Header image is from:
 “Avatar People Person - Free Vector Graphic on Pixabay.”
 PixaBay, mohamed_hasan, 19 Aug.
 2018, pixabay.com/vectors/avatar-people-person-business-user-3637561/.
+Currently do not have a working microphone so for the video it is just a random downloaded clip I have.